Thursday, May 9, 2024

 True to this quote, I have been rejoicing at what little I could give.
 Defying stereotypes, this clinic has been in existence for a very long time, sans glitz, blitz, ads, microphones, speeches and noise.
 As a matter of my policy, publicity is shunned.
 The reason is simple.
 Good work needs no noise and nonsense.
 My ‘SCRIBBLINGS’ on related topics may be accessed at: http://drtramaprasad.blogspot.com

-My consultation fee is not decided by me.
-It is the patient’s pleasure.
-The patient may pay (donate) whatever he can and what he wishes.
-If one is short of money, he or she need not pay anything.
-The money may just be put into the ‘hundi’ box kept outside the consultation room or remitted through the QR code / UPI number 9842720393 / UPI ID : drtramaprasad@okhdfcbank.
+Yes, ‘PAY WHAT YOU CAN & WISH’, as consultation fee.
+It is the patient’s choice.
+It may even be zero.
+The patient may pay (donate) any amount.
+The money may just be put into the ‘hundi’ box, or remitted through the ‘Google Pay/UPI’ QR code / UPI number 9842720393 / UPI ID : drtramaprasad@okhdfcbank.

 Facebook: T Rama Prasad Twitter: @DrRamaprasadt Telegram : Dr T Rama Prasad